TwilioDevEd/sdk-starter-node/README.md

 `TWILIO_CONFIGURATION_SID` | Video | Identifier for a set of config properties for your video application - [find yours here](https://www.twilio.com/console/video/profiles)
 `TWILIO_SYNC_SERVICE_SID` | Sync (Preview) | Like a database for your Sync data - generate one with the curl command below.
 `TWILIO_NOTIFICATION_SERVICE_SID` | Notify (Preview) | You will need to create a Notify service - [generate one here](https://www.twilio.com/console/notify/services)
-`TWILIO_APN_CREDENTIAL_SID` | Notify (Preview) | Adds iOS notification ability to your app - [generate one here](https://www.twilio.com/console/notify/credentials).
-You'll need to provision your APN push credentials to generate this.
-See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-ios) guide on how to do that.
-(Optional)
-`TWILIO_GCM_CREDENTIAL_SID`  | Notify (Preview) |Adds Android/GCM notification ability to your app - [generate one here](https://www.twilio.com/console/notify/credentials).
-You'll need to provision your GCM push credentials to generate this.
-See [this](https://www.twilio.com/docs/api/ip-messaging/guides/push-notifications-android) guide on how to do that (Optional)

 #### Temporary: Generating a Sync Service Instance